Smarter Workflows, No Code Required: Introducing New AI Steps in Workflow Builder

 Imagine a project manager who spends an hour every Friday pulling updates from five channels to draft an executive summary.
 With the Generate AI response step, that’s a workflow:

-- The AI logic: The core of the automation is the AI step, configured with a prompt like: “Summarize the latest updates from each project channel.
-Highlight: Progress, any Blockers, and Next Steps,” and linked to the five designated project channels as knowledge sources.
+- The AI logic: The core of the automation is the AI step, configured with a prompt like: ‘Summarise the latest updates from each project channel.
+Highlight: Progress, any blockers and next steps’, and linked to the five designated project channels as knowledge sources.

 - The outcome: The workflow automatically executes this instruction, generating a crisp, clean summary grounded in real-time channel data, which is then posted directly to the #exec-updates channel.
 That’s an hour of repetitive work, handled automatically every week.